 How Can You Be Your Dogs Leader?

-Being a leader does not mean that we need to be aggressive or instill fear because there is a difference in being an assertive and trustworthy leader, and being a dominant and aggressive dictator.
+Being a leader does not mean that we need to be aggressive or instill fear because there is a difference between being an assertive and trustworthy leader, and a dominant and aggressive dictator.
 Do you remember a great teacher you loved and respected in school?
 Were they mean?
 Did they scare or hurt you?
 Probably not.
 They also likely did not gain your respect by bribing you either.

 Learning to be our dogs leader entails changing many aspects of how we interact with our dogs, to show them they can trust us, and look up to us to be their leader.
 That being said, leadership is something that is earned.